 The study also revealed that most patients with amebiasis had 5 to 8 years of education (38.1%), while giardiasis cases showed lower educational attainment, predominantly 1 to 4 years of schooling (29%), consistent with the higher proportion of children in this group (Table 1).
 Visser et al. (2011) reported similar findings in a peripheral area of Manaus (Amazonas), where most examined residents (56.8%) had incomplete elementary education [31].
 Oliveira and Amor (2012) also identified significant results, finding that the majority of individuals (82.2%) had incomplete elementary education among residents of Araci, Bahia [30].
-These findings align with IBGE (2004) research indicating that 14 million Brazilian youth and adults over 15 years old (10%) were illiterate [32].
+These findings align with IBGE (2004) research, indicating that 14 million Brazilian youth and adults over 15 years old (10%) were illiterate [32].

 On the subject of patient income, the medical records contained limited information on this aspect.
 However, among patients with complete data, most individuals had low income, earning between 1 and 3 minimum wages (8.8%) or having no fixed income (7.4%) (Table 1).
-Although social data in the medical records examined in this study were sparse, these findings corroborate other more comprehensive studies on income.
+Although social data in the medical records examined in this study were sparse, these findings corroborate other, more comprehensive studies on income.
 Batista (2008), for example, reported that 25% of infected individuals had income below one minimum wage [33].
 Santos-Júnior (2006) found 89%, Visser et al. (2011) identified 90%, and Oliveira and Amor (2012), 78.7% [34, 31-30].
 According to Dieese (2006), in Brazil, approximately 29.6% of the population received up to one minimum wage, with this percentage being even higher in the North (37.8%) and Northeast regions (55.9%) [35].
 Thus, low socioeconomic status combined with limited education hinders individuals' ability to manage their health effectively, both from behavioral (adopting healthy hygiene habits) and financial (relying solely on free healthcare) perspectives, which may explain the higher frequency of these infections in this group [30].

-The study also revealed that 52.9% of patients resided in urban or rural areas outside Belém (Tables 1 and 2), consistent with Nuñez et al. (2003) who reported 58.5% and Alyousefi et al. (2011) with 37.6% of individuals coming from rural areas [36-25].
-However, these findings contrast with Martins et al. (2009), who found that most positive fecal samples (80.2%) came from urban residentes [37].
+The study also revealed that 52.9% of patients resided in urban or rural areas outside Belém (Tables 1 and 2), consistent with Nuñez et al. (2003), who reported 58.5% and Alyousefi et al. (2011) with 37.6% of individuals coming from rural areas [36-25].
+However, these findings contrast with Martins et al. (2009), who found that most positive fecal samples (80.2%) came from urban residents [37].
 According to the Brazilian Institute of Geography and Statistics (IBGE, 2004), populations with access to water networks are substantially lower in rural areas (25.2%) compared to urban zones (91.9%) across all Brazilian regions [32].
 Sanitation coverage is also reduced in rural areas and in some regions (North, Northeast, and Central-West), where coverage remains below 60%, even in urban settings.
 Consequently, limited access to quality water represents one of the major obstacles to socioeconomic development and quality of life, thereby increasing the risk of heavy infection with these protozoa [38].

 Examining demographic characteristics, this investigation demonstrated that when examining the relationship between geographic origin, gender, and pathology among hospitalized patients, significant gender differences emerged only among residents of Belém and Ananindeua, where 73.4% and 100% of cases were male, respectively.
 Concerning geographic distribution, the municipalities of Abaetetuba (5.2%) and Cametá (4.4%) showed the highest infection prevalence (Table 2).
 These social indicators collectively demonstrate that patients affected by amebiasis and giardiasis typically have low educational attainment, limited income, and reside outside the state capital, reflecting inadequate living conditions and sanitation commonly found in regions with low human development indices [36,25, 37, 32-38].